BotLibre/BotLibre/ai-engine/ReadMe.txt

 Bot Libre includes an AIML and Self compiler/interpreter.

-This components only includes the AI engine, the web and REST interfaces are separate components.
+This component only includes the AI engine, the web and REST interfaces are separate components.

 The prebuild jar file is in /lib/botlibre-ai.jar